Suwethaig/Data_Portfolio/Pandas_Data_Cleaning/README.md

-# Customer Call Data Cleaning
+# Customer Call List Data Cleaning

 ### Why Data Cleaning is Important?
 Data cleaning and standardization are critical for ensuring accurate results in any analysis.
 Without clean and consistent data, we may end up with incorrect results, which can lead to poor decision-making.